jaytimm/google-ngrams-and-r/README.md

   select(-corpus)
 ```

-Historical frequencies for a random sample of forms in the lexicon:
+Historical frequencies for a small set of lemmas in the sampled ngram corpus are presented below.
+Note that these frequencies are very rough, and will likely differ some from numbers obtained from Google's ngram viewer.

 ``` r
 freqs_by_gen %>%